E-procurement: Great Tips You Want to Know in 2022

 - Contract management (This part of the value chain is not mandatory, the procuring departments can delineate their own indenting process.)

 E-informing is not directly included in the purchasing process as it actually comes before the purchasing.
 E-informing describes the process of researching and distributing purchasing information from and to external and internal departments, using the internet.

-Information sharing describes how much important or proprietary information is shared with one’s supply chain partners.
+Information sharing describes how much information is shared with one’s supply chain partners.
 This will have an impact on the performance and efficacy of the supply chain.
-Information quality is also considered with timeliness, accuracy, credibility and adequacy of information exchanged taken into account.
+Information quality is also considered with:

 The e-informing process takes place especially in Enterprise Resource Planning (ERP).